fosteman/Angular/dialoge/README.md

 # Dialoge
-Angular Material Dialog
+Angular Material Dialog - practicum

-Create a dialog, pass data to the dialog component, get data back from a dialog component, use various configuration options for dialogs
+Duplex data to the dialog component, implementation of configuration object.